Margit Feldman: Educator and activist

 Feldman co-founded the Raritan Valley Community College Institute for Holocaust & Genocide Studies in 1981.
 She also co-founded the New Jersey Commission on Holocaust Education with then New Jersey state assemblyman Jim McGreevey in 1991.
 In 1994, she supported a bill mandating Holocaust and genocide curriculum in New Jersey schools.

 She served as president of the Jewish Federation of Somerset & Warren Counties and chair of the United Jewish Appeal and Israel Bonds Campaigns.
 She was also president of the Jewish Home for the Aged, vice president of Congregation Knesseth Israel and a member of Temple Sholom in Bridgewater, New Jersey.

 In 2003, she co-authored the autobiography Margit: A teenager's journey through the Holocaust and beyond.

 Personal life

-In 1953, she married Harvey Feldman, whom she met while hospitalized to recover from tuberculosis.
+In 1953, she married Harvey Feldman, who she met while hospitalized to recover from tuberculosis.
 The couple lived in Bound Brook, New Jersey and had two children.

 Feldman, her family, and the New Jersey Commission on Holocaust Education created the Margit Feldman Teaching Award in 2014.
 The award is given to New Jersey teachers who demonstrate "outstanding" in-class education about the Holocaust, bias, prejudice, bullying, and bigotry.
 In 2016, Peppy Margolis directed a documentary about Feldman, entitled Not A23029.
 Michael Berenbaum narrated the short film.